GreatOmotayo/GreatOmotayo/README.md

 **Testing**

-Deliberately testing controls and documenting expected versus actual behavior.
+Deliberately testing controls against live infrastructure and documenting expected versus actual behavior.

 **Troubleshooting**

-Keeping a record of real failures, root causes and fixes.
+Keeping a record of real failures, root causes and fixes — not just the parts that worked on the first try.

 **Engineering Decisions**